 - Massage the oil into the scar for about 10 minutes.

-- Let the skin absorb the oil for a minimum of one hour.
+- Let the skin absorb the oil for a minimum of 1 hour.

 - Repeat two to four times every day.